 Suitable for all educationalists, including teachers and school leaders

-Contributors include: Dr Bill Rogers, Mick Waters, Paul Dix, Bill Lucas, Andy Griffith, Andy Cope, Mike Gershon, Richard Gerver, Sue Cowley, Ian Gilbert, Conrad Wolfram, Dr Debra Kidd, Phil Beadle, Vic Goddard and John Davitt.
+Contributors include: Bill Rogers, Mick Waters, Paul Dix, Bill Lucas, Andy Griffith, Andy Cope, Mike Gershon, Sir Tim Brighouse, Susan Wallace, Richard Gerver, Sue Cowley, Ian Gilbert, Conrad Wolfram, Debra Kidd, Phil Beadle, Vic Goddard and John Davitt.